*This information about Breast Implant Exchange was reviewed by our esteemed surgeons. If you have any questions, please don’t hesitate to contact us.

-At Wright Jones Plastic Surgery, Dr. Jones focuses not on changing the core aesthetic components of his patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
-Dr. Jones believes in the importance of having well-informed patients, and will take the time to explain all of your breast implant exchange options and procedural details so that you feel completely comfortable about your surgery.
+At Muse Plastic Surgery, Dr. Jones and Dr. Lovell focus not on changing the core aesthetic components of their patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
+Our plastic surgeons believe in the importance of having well-informed patients, and will take the time to explain all of your breast implant exchange options and procedural details so that you feel completely comfortable about your surgery.

-If you would like additional information about having your breast implant exchange performed at Wright Jones Plastic Surgery, please do not hesitate to contact our office today.
-We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones.
+If you would like additional information about having your breast implant exchange performed at Muse Plastic Surgery, please do not hesitate to contact our office today.
+We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones or Dr. Lovell.